-Typical Distribution Business Goals
+Typical Freight Goals

 There are two main methods for achieving this: Increase Pricing and Reduce Costs; both increase your margins.
 An increase on pricing is generally harder to achieve because customers will readily look elsewhere if there is not strong, clearly communicated evidence for a higher level of value.

 Our area of expertise is with Freight & Logistics.
-That is what we want to focus on in this article in examining what goals are important for Shipping Organisations.
-So firstly, we will explore the two main levers for improving the profitability of the freight activity of an organization and, secondly, we will explore how you can make these lofty goals pragmatic, measurable and specific to your businesses’ freight operational requirements.
+That is what we want to focus on in this article in examining what freight goals are important for Shipping Organisations.
+So firstly, we will explore the two main levers for improving the profitability of the freight activity of an organization and, secondly, we will explore how you can make these lofty freight goals pragmatic, measurable and specific to your businesses’ freight operational requirements.

 Increasing customer satisfaction leads to increase in sales orders, and may allow you to increase the prices of your products where you have sufficiently differentiated your company from your competitors.
 Increased volume of activity also increases profitability; you can make more from the sheer dollar increase; and both the cost of acquisition and the cost to serve are positively impacted.